fls-bioinformatics-core/auto_process_ngs/docs/source/output/qc_reports.rst

 the overall state of the metrics for each Fastq file, for example:

 .. image:: ../images/qc/fastqc_uplot.png
+   :align: center

+.. _qc_report_fastq_screen_summary_plots:

 Fastq_screen summary plots
 --------------------------

-The summary table includes a small plot which summarises the outputs from ``fastq_screen``, for example:
+The summary table includes a small plot which represents the outputs from ``fastq_screen``, for example:

 .. image:: ../images/qc/fastq_screen_uplot.png
+   :align: center

+The three boxes represent (from left to right) the model organisms, other organisms and rRNA plots produced by ``fastq_screen``.

+.. _qc_report_strandedness:

 Strandedness
 ------------